Nels Ackerson: Background

-Farm: The grandson of Swedish immigrants and the son of a farmer and a teacher, Ackerson grew up on his family's small dairy farm in Westfield, Indiana, where he attended Westfield public schools, was active in 4-H and other youth organizations, and was class president and valedictorian.
-In 2009 Ackerson was recognized as a member of the first class to be inducted into the Westfield Washington High School Hall of Fame.

-Purdue University: Ackerson earned a B.S. degree with distinction in Agricultural Economics at Purdue University, where he served as student body president, and received the G. A. Ross Award as the most outstanding male graduate.
-Ackerson joined FarmHouse Fraternity and later served on its International Board of Directors.
+The grandson of Swedish immigrants and the son of a farmer and a teacher, Ackerson grew up on his family's small dairy farm in Westfield, Indiana, where he attended Westfield public schools, was active in 4-H and other youth organizations, and was class president and valedictorian.
+In 2009, Ackerson was recognized as a member of the first class to be inducted into the Westfield Washington High School Hall of Fame.
+Ackerson earned a B.S. degree with distinction in Agricultural Economics at Purdue University, where he served as student body president, and received the G. A. Ross Award as the most outstanding male graduate.
+Ackerson joined FarmHouse fraternity and later served on its International Board of Directors.
 During his freshman year at Purdue, Ackerson served as Indiana State President of the Future Farmers of America (FFA).

-Interim Period: During his sophomore year at Purdue Ackerson was elected National FFA President, a full-time position that required him to take a one-year leave from his formal education.
+During his sophomore year at Purdue, Ackerson was elected National FFA President, a full-time position that required him to take a one-year leave from his formal education.
 As National FFA President, Ackerson presided over the desegregation of the FFA and the New Farmers of America (NFA), a parallel youth organization for African Americans in states that had previously practiced racial segregation.
 He spoke at conventions and high school commencements, and he met with educators, agricultural leaders, leaders of industry and elected officials across the nation and in the White House.

-Harvard Law School: Ackerson was awarded the Juris Doctor degree with distinction by the Harvard Law School where he was an editor of the Harvard Law Review.
-As a Harvard Law Review editor, he co-authored a student article on the role of community development corporations in economic development, which remains one of the Harvard Law Review's most comprehensive student-authored legal articles.

-Harvard University, John F. Kennedy School of Government: Ackerson also received the degree of Master in Public Policy from Harvard University, as a member of the first class of students in Harvard's joint degree program through the John F. Kennedy School of Government and Harvard Law School.
+Ackerson was awarded the Juris Doctor degree with distinction by the Harvard Law School, where he was an editor of the Harvard Law Review.
+As editor, he co-authored a student article on the role of community development corporations in economic development, which remains one of the Harvard Law Review's most comprehensive student-authored legal articles.
+He also received the degree of Master in Public Policy from Harvard University, as a member of the first class of students in Harvard's joint degree program through the John F. Kennedy School of Government and Harvard Law School.
 One of Ackerson's Kennedy School thesis papers remains listed as a teaching tool.
 The Kennedy School on several occasions has asked Ackerson to join its delegation to the World Economic Forum in Davos, Switzerland.

-Family: Ackerson lives in Potomac, Maryland.
-He and his wife, Sharon Carroll Ackerson, have four children and six grandchildren.
-Ackerson is a member and officer in of the Potomac Presbyterian Church.
+Ackerson lived in Potomac, Maryland, where he and his wife, Sharon Carroll Ackerson, had four children and six grandchildren.
+Ackerson was a member and officer in of the Potomac Presbyterian Church.